Telematics – Fighting fraud with technology

 Of course, telematics is not the only way in which motor insurance has begun to incorporate technology in order to fight fraud.
 The data that we can access is growing indefinitely, and social media has become an integral tool for everyone, businesses and individuals alike.

 Technology does not have to be particularly complex in order to have an impact on insurance fraud.
 It is therefore refreshing to see the motor insurance industry engaging with the incredible and advanced tools we have developed to manage simple cases involving fraud.

 Telematics works to develop a relationship between the insurer and the customer, and the customer and their driving.
 The old relationships between consumer and company have eroded, and the lines have been blurred with the rise of communication platforms such as Twitter.
 Companies now have a presence and are often required to have a personality.
 In the telematics world, allowing drivers to access the data we collect on them means that they are less likely to be inclined to commit fraud, and more likely to engage with their own driving habits in order to become safer and better drivers.

 In turn, the claims process has been streamlined.
-The development of an advanced algorithm with Microsoft Azure, for example, has allowed Insure Telematics Solutions to streamline the claims process so that a combination of machine learning and AI works to detect whether an incident is true or not, and inform the insurer immediately.
-Developing the tools to streamline the claims process has allowed us to engage with insurers and their customers, in order to aid motor insurers in their goals to join the modern, interconnected age of technology.
+The development of an advanced algorithm with Microsoft Azure, for example, has allowed Insure Telematics Solutions (ITS) to streamline the claims process so that a combination of Machine Learning and AI works to detect whether an incident is true or not, and inform the insurer immediately.
+Developing the tools to streamline the claims process has allowed us to engage with insurers and their customers, in order to aid motor insurers in their goals to join the modern, inter-connected age of technology.

-Fraud in the motor insurance world is now under threat due to the motor insurance industry’s embrace of the existing technology, such as social media and data analytics, and the development of cutting-edge predictive modelling and crash algorithms.
+Fraud in the motor insurance world is now under threat by the motor insurance industry’s embrace of the existing technology, such as social media and data analytics, and the development of cutting edge predictive modelling and crash algorithms.
 Telematics, if given the opportunity, could continue to be a phenomenal development against fraud, and a great technological advance as a whole.